Calebp98/charitySite/_posts/2019-09-28-Cofounder.md

 _An ideal applicant **might** have **one** or more of these things_

-*   Experience in advocacy roles in low and middle-income countries (connections to government would be valuable)
 *   Ability to effectively grasp, critique, and present academic literature that will guide team decisions.
 *   Understanding of core Effective Altruism principles
 *   The ability to work out of London in the same office as the existing co-founder